 - Feel free to completely omit the ice cream if you prefer.
 The galette is perfectly fine on its own!

-- If the ice water gets too solid while freezing, simply melt it with your hands and knead it into the dough.
+- If the ice water gets too solid from freezing, simply melt it with your hands and knead it into the dough.

 - You can use virgin cold pressed coconut oil instead of grass fed butter, if you’d like.